 - Anti-thyroid stimulating hormone receptor antibodies (TSH-thyroid receptor antibodies -TRAB) – is a sensitive + diagnosis-specific test to assess for autoimmune thyroiditis (Graves’ disease).
-Anti-thyroid stimulating hormone receptor antibodies (TRA) are commonly present in the majority of people with hyperthyroidism – and their continuing incidence after treatment for hyperthyroidism suggests a relapse of the condition.
-TRA levels should be less than 1.8IU/L.
+Anti-thyroid stimulating hormone receptor antibodies (TRA) are commonly present in most people with hyperthyroidism – and their continuing incidence after treatment for hyperthyroidism suggests a relapse of the condition.
+TRA levels should be less than 1.8 IU/L.

 Researchers suggest a strong association between autoimmune thyroiditis and Coeliac Disease.
 Patients exhibiting both conditions were able to eliminate thyroid antibodies by adopting a Gluten-free diet (Baratosy: 2005).
-It’s believed BOTH Thyroid antibodies and Gluten antibodies originate from the gut and tend to go ‘hand-in-hand’.
-Most people exhibiting elevated thyroid antibodies have a ‘genetic marker’ for Gluten sensitivity when genetically-profiled (Cooper: 2011).
+It’s believed both thyroid antibodies and Gluten antibodies originate from the gut and tend to go ‘hand-in-hand’.
+Most people exhibiting elevated thyroid antibodies have a ‘genetic marker’ for Gluten sensitivity when genetically profiled (Cooper: 2011).

-An Italian study of female nursing home geriatrics with hypothyroidism found that by eliminating gluten from the diet, the hypothyroid symptoms in these patients greatly diminished or disappeared.
+An Italian study of female nursing home geriatrics with hypothyroidism found that by eliminating gluten from the diet, the hypothyroid symptoms in these patients diminished or disappeared.

-Cortisol production varies throughout the day in a predictable rhythm; termed diurnal rhythm.
+Cortisol production varies throughout the day in a predictable rhythm, termed diurnal rhythm.
 Output is highest in the early morning – falling to its lowest concentration at night as Melatonin rises.
 Persons suffering ‘Adrenal Fatigue’ (Cortisol insufficiency) exhibit a ‘flattened’ – or even inverted Cortisol profile where ‘morning surge’ is absent.

-Due to its anti-inflammatory actions, Cortisol insufficiency should always be considered where ‘unequally localised’ inflammatory conditions such as acne, eczema or other skin rashes; ovarian cyst pain, colitis, swollen joints or asymmetrical ear infections persist (Rebic: 2010).
+Due to its anti-inflammatory actions, Cortisol insufficiency should always be considered where unequally localised inflammatory conditions such as acne, eczema, or other skin rashes; ovarian cyst pain, colitis, swollen joints, or asymmetrical ear infections persist (Rebic: 2010).

-Some symptoms of Cortisol insufficiency are:
+Symptoms of Cortisol insufficiency are: